 To understand how topical vitamin C works an understanding of the relationship between free radicals and antioxidants in the body is necessary.

 - Free radicals are molecules created as a by-product of oxygen metabolism as our bodies create energy at the cellular level.
-Basically, the oxygen molecule loses one electron, turning it into a free radical.
+The oxygen molecule loses one electron, turning it into a free radical.

-- Free radical formation can also be augmented by external factors such as pollutants, sunlight, radiation, emotional stress, smoking, excessive alcohol, infection, and some drugs.
+- The free radical formation can also be augmented by external factors such as pollutants, sunlight, radiation, emotional stress, smoking, excessive alcohol, infection, and some drugs.

 - Free radicals float around the body looking for electrons to rebalance themselves.
 If necessary, free radicals steal electrons from normal healthy cells, this being the cause of various conditions ranging from accelerated ageing to deadly cancers.

-Topical vitamin C has shown to protect the skin from UV damage caused by prolonged sun exposure by reducing the amount of free radical formation and/or sunburn cells.
-Exposure to UV light has also shown to decrease the naturally occurring vitamin C levels in the skin, thus topical application of vitamin C restores these photoprotectant levels.
+Topical vitamin C has shown to protect the skin from UV damage caused by prolonged sun exposure by reducing the amount of free radical formation and sunburn cells.
+Exposure to UV light has also shown to decrease the naturally occurring vitamin C levels in the skin.
+Thus the topical application of vitamin C restores these photoprotectant levels.
 Other studies also suggest that vitamin C may play a part in the collagen biosynthetic pathway by activating collagen metabolism and dermal synthesis of elastic fibres.